oracle/oracle-database-operator/docs/dbcs/provisioning/scale_down_dbcs_system_shape.md

 # Scale Down the shape of an existing OBDS System

 In this use case, an existing OCI OBDS system deployed earlier is scaled down for its shape using Oracle DB Operator OBDS controller.
-Its a 2 Step operation.
+This is a two-step operation.

-In order to scale down an existing OBDS system, the steps will be:
+To scale down an existing OBDS system, the two steps are as follows:

 1. Bind the existing OBDS System to OBDS Controller.
 2. Apply the change to scale down its shape.

-**NOTE** We are assuming that before this step, you have followed the [prerequisite](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.
+**NOTE** We are assuming that before this step, you have followed the [prerequisite steps](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) to create the configmap and the secrets required during the deployment.

-This example uses `scale_down_dbcs_system_shape.yaml` to scale down a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses `scale_down_dbcs_system_shape.yaml` to scale down a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:

 - OCID of existing VMDB as `ocid1.dbsystem.oc1.ap-mumbai-1.anrg6ljrabf7htyadgsso7aessztysrwaj5gcl3tp7ce6asijm2japyvmroa`
 - OCI Configmap as `oci-cred`